Brian Leetch: After the Rangers

-Leetch was set to play the 2004–05 season with the Maple Leafs, however, due to the 2004–05 lockout, the last year of his contract expired, and he became a free agent.
+Leetch was set to play the 2004–05 season with the Maple Leafs; however, due to the 2004–05 lockout, the last year of his contract expired, and he became a free agent.
 Leetch signed a one-year, $4-million contract with the Boston Bruins before the 2005–06 season.
 Although the Bruins failed to make the postseason, Leetch scored his 1,000th career point as a member of the team.

 Throughout the 2006–07 season, Leetch received contract offers from several NHL teams, but accepted none.
 On May 24, 2007, Leetch officially announced his retirement, bringing his 18-year NHL career to an end.

-On September 18, 2007 Leetch was announced as one of the four recipients of the 2007 Lester Patrick Trophy.
+On September 18, 2007, Leetch was announced as one of the four recipients of the 2007 Lester Patrick Trophy.

 On January 24, 2008, the New York Rangers retired Leetch's number 2 jersey, joining fellow 1994 Stanley Cup Champion teammates Mark Messier and Mike Richter, as well as Rod Gilbert and Eddie Giacomin in the rafters of Madison Square Garden.
 On that night, his friend, Derek Jeter of the New York Yankees congratulated Leetch for the honor of having his number retired with a video that ended with Jeter saying "So congratulations, from one number 2 to another."
 Leetch also had the honor of announcing during his ceremony that the New York Rangers would retire his friend and former teammate Adam Graves' number during the 2008–09 season, joining Leetch and the other greats above the Madison Square Gardens ice.

-On October 10, 2008, both Leetch and Richter were among four were inducted into the United States Hockey Hall of Fame in Denver.
+On October 10, 2008, both Leetch and Richter were inducted into the United States Hockey Hall of Fame in Denver.
 Both of them also played for the silver medal-winning U.S. ice hockey team during the 2002 Winter Olympics.

 On June 23, 2009, it was announced that Leetch would be inducted into the Hockey Hall of Fame.
 He was honored during the November 6–9 induction weekend alongside Steve Yzerman, Brett Hull and Luc Robitaille.
 The induction made it the third year in a row that a member of the Rangers' 1994 Stanley Cup team has been inducted into the Hockey Hall of Fame, following Messier in 2007 and Glenn Anderson in 2008, who was also inducted along with one of the on-ice officials when the Rangers won the Stanley Cup, Ray Scapinello.

 In August 2015 Leetch became manager of player safety in the NHL's Department of Player Safety, leaving after one season.